JustDoItBetter/FITS-frontend/README.md

 platform (or you are a developer).
 With that said:

 To build FITS from source, you will need to have GTK development libraries and the Rust toolchain installed.
-To do so, follow the guide at <rustup.rs> for installing Rust and <https://www.gtk.org/docs/installations/> for GTK.
+To do so, follow the guide at <https://rustup.rs> for installing Rust and <https://www.gtk.org/docs/installations/> for GTK.

 Once you are set up with your dependencies, simply run `git clone https://github.com/NoahJeanA/fck-ihk.git`, then